Afghanka

+They are typically made of cotton (хлопчатая бумага or "Х/б", "cotton paper").
+The more modern ones in Digital Flora were made of ripstop 53% cotton / 47% polyester "PolyCo", which Splav calls "Gretta".
+Since these were made by Splav, it is possible that other Afghanka offerings by Splav are either official Russian military / paramilitary pieces, or exact copies of said pieces.

 Design details

-The Afghanka field uniform is made in a lightweight summer and heavier, lined winter version; both consist of a long, loose fitting 6-pocket BDU-style jacket with large stand-and-fall collar, epaulettes, concealed buttons, armpit vents, and tube-style field trousers with cargo pouches on the thighs.
+The Afghanka field uniform is made in a lightweight summer and heavier, lined winter version; both consist of a long, loose fitting 6-pocket BDU-style jacket with large stand-and-fall collar, epaulettes, concealed buttons, armpit vents, and tube-style field trousers with cargo pockets on the thighs.
 A field cap made from sturdier cotton and featuring ear flaps which could be unbuttoned and lowered to protect the ears was supplied with the uniform.

 The winter model is composed of: jacket, jacket liner, trousers, plus insulated liners and suspenders.
 The liners are buttoned into their respective garments, and the outer garment can be worn without the liners.
 The jacket liner bears the fur collar of the jacket, usually in fish fur but occasionally in real fur (officer's uniforms).
 The jacket and trousers are lined with a pile-type material that helps insulate by trapping warm air, whereas the liners are made of a quilted material similar to the Telogreika uniform.

 Colouring

-Both uniforms were originally made in a khaki-coloured material, but later types were developed in olive drab, tan, and sage green, allegedly intended for use in different environmental theatres of operation.
+The Obr88 were originally made in a khaki-coloured material, but factory variants on occasion resulted in slight discoloration such as olive drab, tan, and sage green.
+Later in the Soviet-Afghan War, camoflogued variants similar to the British Disruptive Pattern Material and American Woodland began to appear.

 Since the fall of the Soviet Union, the Afghanka has been copied and issued widely by CIS members in various localized camouflage patterns.